© We are Explorers

 Regeneration is important to this resilient town.
 Not only is the landscape recovering, but the community is reinventing its image through its unique heritage and unusual arts scene.

-It’s a work in progress, but after years of neglect the iconic art deco Paragon Theatre is being lovingly restored to its former glory.
-Whether it’s dinner and a classic movie, or just a taste of their homemade choc-tops, it’s a surprising gem in the heart of Queenstown.
+After years of neglect the iconic art deco Paragon Theatre has been lovingly restored to its former glory.
+Whether it’s dinner and a classic movie, or just a taste of their homemade choc-tops, it’s a surprising gem in the heart of Queenstown that is always hosting new and exciting events.
+Check their calendar to see what is coming up!

 The Queenstown football field is the most intimidating in Australia – covered with gravel instead of grass!